gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: The gfpop package

+attr(,"class") [1] "gfpop" "mean" \end{CodeOutput} \end{CodeChunk} The call to the \code{gfpop} function requires specifying the data, the graph that encapsulates the changepoint model, and the type of loss function.
+Here \code{type = "mean"} specifies the use of the L2 or biweight loss.

 The response contains four vectors.
-A vector \proglang{changepoints} contains the last index of each segment, a vector \proglang{states} gives the nodes in which lie the successive parameter values of the \proglang{parameters} vector.
-The vector \proglang{forced} is a vector of booleans of size 'number of segments - 1' with a $1$ when the transition between two states (nodes) has been forced.
-The \proglang{globalCost} is the non-penalised cost.
+A vector \code{changepoints} contains the last index of each segment, a vector \code{states} gives the nodes in which lie the successive parameter values of the \code{parameters} vector.
+The vector \code{forced} is a vector of booleans of size 'number of segments - 1' with entry \code{TRUE} when the transition between two states (nodes) has been forced.
+The \code{globalCost} is the non-penalized cost.